 Step 1: Choose the Date and Time of the Reception

-But this is by no means a rule.
-There are plenty of situations that may call for a later or even delayed reception (for example, not everyone would attend who wants to).
+However, this is in no way a hard and fast rule.
+There are many different kinds of circumstances that might require a later or even a delayed reception (for example, not everyone would attend who wants to).